 - Monetise the problem

 - Focus on outcomes over outputs

 - Create social equities

 The infographic below provides an overview of the social equity framework.

 Developing infrastructure in service to the world's citizens - especially those in emerging markets and the global south, demands a solid ethical framework be established first.
 We believe that these principles represent the minimum viable requirements for any systemic intervention into wicked problems.

 Citizen-centric design means designing for the needs of the individual participants and recognising their sovereignty and agency.
 By placing the human individual at the centre of the design experience, we ensure the design of a system that transcends organisational and political boundaries.

 All participation in the framework must be appropriately recognised, attributed, and valued, with participation in the governance of the framework in situ commensurate with one’s level of experience, investment, and/or risk.

 We are not going to get this perfectly right before we begin.
-Being agile means focusing on the development of minimum viable agreements and a minimum viable product, and iterating forward on the basis of user feedback.
+Being adaptive means focusing on the development of minimum viable agreements and a minimum viable product, and iterating forward on the basis of user feedback.

 The centralisation of data is one of the primary causes of dysfunction within this market.
 We favour a decentralised approach to both data sharing, and platform interactions, utilising technologies such as holochain to validate value creation.